 - This program is approved by the Board of Canadian Registered Safety Professionals (BCRSP)

-- BCRSP approval means our graduates are immediately eligible to take the Canadian Registered Safety Technician (CRST) Certification exam (required by many employers in the field and recognized across Canada)
+- BCRSP approval means our graduates are immediately eligible to take the Canadian Registered Safety Technician (CRST) certification exam (required by many employers in the field and recognized across Canada)

 - Training takes 12 months, full time

-- An 8-week internship is included
+- An eight-week internship is included

-If you want to learn more, your next step is to speak with Admissions.
+If you want to learn more, your next step is to speak with admissions.

-Click below to explore the Health and Safety program in more detail and chat live with an Advisor today.
+Click below to explore the Health and Safety program in more detail and chat live with an advisor today.
 We're here to help!